-Thanks to my Dutch husband, I came to know Delft about 5 years ago.
+Thanks to my Dutch husband, I came to know Delft about five years ago.
 Coming from a busy city like İstanbul, the small cities, historical corners and the enchanting classic Dutch houses fascinated me.
-4 years after, I’ve moved here full time and not thinking about leaving any time soon.
+Four years after, I’ve moved here full time and not thinking about leaving any time soon.

 Apart from being close to Amsterdam, Leiden, Den Haag and Rotterdam (hello, perfect for a day trip), we also have some pretty decent museums to visit!
 So if you are looking for a new place to explore in the Netherlands, consider coming to Delft and hit me up for a cup of coffee while you’re at it!

 (All photos were taken by me, who is always eager to find new corners and streets to photograph in this little city.
 You can see more photos of these on my Instagram account)

 Apart from the good views, Delft was also home to Dutch artist Johannes Vermeer.
 The house he was born is just around the corner and you can visit his work at the Vermeer Centrum Delft very close to the Markt!

 Delft was also home to another known face: Hugo Grotius (Hugo de Groot).
 He was born in Delft during the Dutch Revolt.
 You can see a statue of him right in front of the Niece Kerk, looking over to the City Hall.

 After you walk through the city, you can also walk a bit further to see the Oostpoort.
 This city wall was built around year 1400 and currently the only remaining city wall in the city.